twolffpiggott/forecast/README.md

 - **Rental Escalation Rate**: The annual escalation rate for rental.
 - **Property Expenses Escalation Rate**: The annual escalation rate for property expenses.
 - **Inflation rate**: Assumed annual inflation rate used to calculate the real value of investments.
+- **Rental management percentage fee**: The (optional) percentage of the coming year's total rental income charged by the agent for procurement and management.

 ## Scenarios Compared